Biden was Horrific for Students Falsely Accused of Sexual Misconduct: Here’s Why

 “The complexity of the policies and proceedings could become overwhelming for a student on the spectrum,” explained Tucker.
 “They may not be comfortable advocating for themselves, so they will not ask for needed breaks or for questions to be repeated.”

 Students with Asperger’s also often lack some of the organizational skills needed to defend themselves.
-Creating a defense includes efforts as compiling witnesses or exculpatory evidence, drafting an appeal letter, and reaching out to others for help, Tucker added.
+Creating a defense includes efforts as compiling witnesses or exculpatory evidence, drafting an appeal letter, and reaching out to others for help, Tucker explained.

 Even more worrisome, normal autistic behaviors may be misinterpreted by Title IX administrators.
 In fact, most of Title IX training involves attributing “negative connotations to behaviors which are quite common to autistic people,” explains Tucker.